opencor/opencor-developer-documentation/src/fileStructure.rst

    │   │   ├─ OAuth             // OAuth 2.0 for Qt as a plugin
    │   │   ├─ OpenSSL           // OpenSSL as a plugin
    │   │   ├─ Python            // Python as a plugin
-   │   │   ├─ PythonPackages    // Some Python packages as a plugin
+   │   │   ├─ PythonPackages    // Python packages as a plugin
    │   │   ├─ PythonQt          // PythonQt as a plugin
    │   │   ├─ QScintilla        // QScintilla as a plugin
    │   │   ├─ Qwt               // Qwt as a plugin